 Overall, acetaminophen is fairly safe to take for headaches during pregnancy.
 Up to the third trimester (32 weeks), NSAIDs are considered safe, as well.
 After the third trimester (after 32 weeks), ibuprofen and other NSAIDs can put the baby at risk.
 NSAIDs can cause a serious issue affecting the blood pressure in your baby’s lungs.
 Additionally, NSAIDs used late in pregnancy cause issues with amniotic fluid and make for an elongated labor.

 Triptans have historically been avoided in pregnancy due to theoretical concern that their vasoconstrictive (blood vessel narrowing) effects may result in less blood flow to the placenta and baby.
 However, many physicians are increasingly using triptans during pregnancy now given some evidence suggesting they can be used safely and anecdotal evidence that they appear generally safe, although more research is needed.
 Some antiemetics are used during pregnancy for not only nausea, but also some abortive benefit.
 Metoclopramide has generally been felt to be the safest antiemetics and most often used in this scenario.
-Currently, it is recommended to avoid the gepants (Nurtec ODT and Ubrelvy) during pregnancy and breastfeeding because there is not enough safety data at this time.
+Currently, it is recommended to avoid the gepants (Nurtec, Ubrelvy, Zavspret) during pregnancy and breastfeeding because there is not enough safety data at this time.

 Preventive Medications for Headaches and Migraines During Pregnancy